Aida Overton Walker: Biography

+musical revue at New York’s Grand Opera House.
+She reprised the performance in 1912 on Broadway at Hammerstein's Victoria Theatre.

 In 1910, Overton Walker joined the Smart Set Company.
-During this time she also began touring the vaudeville circuit as a solo act.
+During this time, she began touring the vaudeville circuit as a solo act.
 In 1911, she performed in His Honor the Barber with Smart Set Company.
 Overton Walker performed as a male character in Lovie Dear, as well as in Bandanna Land, in which she took over her husband's role.

-Her husband died in 1911.
-In 1912, Overton Walker went on tour with her show for 16 weeks, then returned to New York, where she performed as Salome at the Paradise Roof Garden on Broadway.
-Her success at Hamerstein's theatre led to an invitation to return the following year in Bon Bon Buddy, a musical developed from a song which her husband had popularized in Bandanna Land years before.
-An ode to her late husband, Overton Walker's performance was so successful she was asked to perform two extra weeks.
+Her husband died of syphilis in 1911 in a sanitarium on Long Island.
+That same year she began portraying elements of her late husband's act while dressed as a man, including singing Bon Bon Buddy, for which she dressed as a man.
+She won great acclaim for this routine.
+Critics called her male impersonation "the hit of the show" which "held the audiences spellbound."
+Many newspapers printed cartoons of her in male attire, which became an iconic image of theatrical cross-dressing.

-Walker died suddenly from kidney failure in 1914.
-She had continued performing until only two months before her death.
+Walker died suddenly from kidney failure in 1914 and is mourned as the foremost African-American female stage artist.

-In an October 1905 article in The Colored American Magazine, Overton Walker expressed her belief that the performing arts could have an effect on race relations, stating that, "I venture to think and dare to state that our profession does more toward the alleviation of color prejudice than any other profession among colored people."
+In an October 1905 article in The Colored American Magazine, Overton Walker expressed her belief that the performing arts could have an effect on race relations, stating that "I venture to think and dare to state that our profession does more toward the alleviation of color prejudice than any other profession among colored people."